 This exemption is allowed when the activity, in this case the recommendation of adoption of the ordinance, does not have the potential for causing a significant effect on the environment.
-The proposed modification allows the temporary use of hotel or motels for employee or interim housing and therefore, will not have a significant effect on the environment.
+The proposed modification allows the temporary use of hotel or motels for employee or interim housing for up to one additional year and therefore, will not have a significant effect on the environment.